kamena/DX-localhost/README.md

 DX-localhost
 ============

-Display a notice when working on a localhost site clone
+Display a notice when working on a localhost site clone.

 Activate the plugin and see a yellow notice bar that you're working on localhost.